 Community and Economic Development

 In order to cultivate and maintain vibrant communities, local, regional, and national organizations require leaders who understand the intricacies of community and economic development.
-The Carolina MPA program's focus area on community and economic development will help you develop the skills and knowledge base to promote social change in ways that are both effective and personally rewarding.
+The Carolina MPA program's concentration in community and economic development will help you develop the skills and knowledge base to promote social change in ways that are both effective and personally rewarding.

 What Is Community Development?